Sensedia/api-platform-hybrid/compose/README.md

 PORTA_HOST:PORTA_contêiner

-Exemplo 2: ``- '8080:8080'`` a porta do host é 8080/TCP que escutará as requisições e encaminhará para a porta do contêiner que é 8080/TCP.
+Exemplo 2: ``- '8080:8080'`` - a porta do host é 8080/TCP, que escutará as requisições e encaminhará para a porta do contêiner, que é 8080/TCP.

 **A porta do host pode ser alterada** conforme a necessidade do seu ambiente, mas a porta do contêiner **não deve ser alterada**.